jspaezp/elfragmentador/README.md

 - Full implementation of a transformer in pytorch with the explanation of each part: <https://nlp.seas.harvard.edu/2018/04/03/attention.html>
 - Official pytorch implementation of the transformer: <https://pytorch.org/docs/stable/generated/torch.nn.Transformer.html>

+## "Common" questions

+- What scale are the retention times predicted.
+  - Out of the model it uses a scaled version of the Biognosys retention time scale, so if using the base model, you will need to multiply by 100 and then you will get something compatible with the iRT kit.
+- Is it any good?
+  - Well ... yes but if you want to see if it is good for you own data I have added an API to test the model on a spectral library (made with spectrast).
+    Just get a checkpoint of the model, run the command: `elfragmentador_evaluate {your_checkpoint.ckpt} {your_splib.sptxt}`
+  - TODO add some metrics.
+- Crosslinked peptides?
+  - No
+- ETD ?
+  - No
+- CID ?
+  - No
+- Glycosilation ?
+  - No
+- No ?
+  - Not really ...
+I think all of those are interesting questions but AS IT IS RIGHT NOW it is not within the scope of the project.
+If you want to discuss it, write an issue in the repo and we can see if it is feasible.

 ### TODO list

 #### Urgent